albertattard/spring-boot-camp/docs/05-amqp/05-register.md

       }
       ```

-   The test should not compile.
+   The test should now compile.
 Run the test.

    ```bash
    $ ./gradlew clean test